Velitheda/Bus-parker/Readme.md

 This is a very simple command line application that simulates a bus in a carpark written using Node and JavaScript.

 The carpark is square and is 5 units wide and long.
-The bus takes up one unit can can move freely around in the carpark.
+The bus takes up one unit and can move freely around in the carpark.

 It takes in a text file called `commands.txt` that is some combination of these commands:

 `PLACE X,Y,F`

-where X and Y are coordinates to place the bus between (0,0) and (4,4).
+X and Y are coordinates to place the bus between (0,0) and (4,4).
 F is the compass direction the bus is facing, ie "NORTH", "SOUTH", "EAST" or "WEST".

 (0,0) is the southwest corner of the carpark.